chanido/blitzcache/README.md

 | **No External Dependencies** | ✅ | ✅ | ❌ | ✅ |
 | **Performance Overhead** | Very Low | Low | Medium | Varies |
 | **Setup Complexity** | None | Low | High | High |

+### BlitzCache vs `IMemoryCache` + `SemaphoreSlim`

+In many real-world .NET apps, developers implement a hand-rolled pattern combining `IMemoryCache` with `SemaphoreSlim` and a custom `GetOrAddAsync` helper to prevent duplicate execution.
+This typically involves:
+- Checking the cache.
+- Taking a semaphore per key.
+- Running the expensive operation.
+- Storing the result.
+- Releasing the semaphore in a `finally` block.

+BlitzCache is designed to replace that whole pattern with a single, idiomatic call to `BlitzGet`.

+**Refactor rule-of-thumb:**
+- If you are about to write `IMemoryCache` + `SemaphoreSlim` + `GetOrAddAsync`, use `IBlitzCache.BlitzGet` instead.
+- If you find yourself adding an extension method `GetOrAddAsync(IMemoryCache ...)`, consider switching to BlitzCache and deleting the boilerplate.

 ### Why Choose BlitzCache?